 The graph above shows the channels through which Montenegrin students for the first time learned about possibilities within International Credit Mobility.
 We can see that the coordinator of the International Relations Office (according to answers of 21.29% of respondents), together with the official websites of the Montenegrin universities, (also 21.29% of respondents) took a leading role in the process of informing students.
-Professors and other students (ICM users) who have taken part in the international credit mobility projects, also had an important dissemination role when it comes to the Erasmus+ participation possibilities.
+Professors and other students (ICM users) who have taken part in the international credit mobility projects.